 top of page

-Next up is Azure Infrastructure as Code - Part Five.
+Next up is Azure Cybersecurity Labs - Part Five.
 Checkov is a static code analysis tool for scanning infrastructure as code (IaC) files for misconfigurations that may lead to security or compliance problems.
 Checkov includes more than 750 predefined policies to check for common misconfiguration issues.
 Checkov also supports the creation and contribution of custom policies.

 Supported IaC types